unrival-protocol/documentation/source/whitepaper.rst

 Abstract
 --------

-Unrival is a protocol that enables agents to cooperate more effectively on accomplishing common goals, or to become aware of them when surface-level conflicts appear more imminent.
+Unrival is a protocol that enables agents to cooperate more effectively on accomplishing common goals, or to become aware of these goals when surface-level conflicts appear more imminent.
 Agents communicate their intentions via a set of shared objects that constitute bottom-up, composable building blocks for maintaining complex social and economic relationships founded on mutual understanding and accountability.
 These objects are not mere mental or social constructs - they have a physical existence as data that agents can interface with via client applications.

 **UNIVERSAL FEEDBACK**